Byabasaija/The-shooter/README.md

 ### Gameplay

 To play the game follow the instruction below:
+**Start**
+To start playing, Enter your name for your score to be recorded and click the button PLAY

 **Movement instruction:**
 - Player can use the `left` (&#8592;) arrow key to move left.